 - Halbrand is first introduced as the survivor of a shipwreck in the Belegaer Ocean.
 The circumstances that led to his presence in the middle of the sea accompanied by other humans remain an untold mystery, although his comparatively vital, engaging manner, versus those with him, is an initial clue to his duplicity.

 - The Stranger (no pun intended) is a man of mysterious origins with magical powers who fell from the sky, and about whom Nori feels very protective, thinking they were destined to meet.
 Because he is The Unintelligible and doesn't remember who he is, he has No Social Skills and comes across as naïve and almost childlike.
 His presence does take the Harfoots out of their insignificant normality, and sets them up on a path of adventure, but also into the path of possible danger, as unknowingly to everyone, he is chased by The Dweller, a terrifying worshipper of Sauron.

 - Midway through the first season of Once Upon a Time, a stranger rides into town on a motorcycle.
 For several episodes we know next to nothing about him, not even his name.
 He eventually identifies himself as August Booth, and for some reason he knows about the Fairy Tale world.
 Turns out he's actually from it.
 He's really Pinocchio.

-- The perk "Mysterious Stranger" in the Fallout series causes a gun-toting Badass (named simply Mysterious Stranger) to appear at random and lend you aid.
+- The perk "Mysterious Stranger" causes a magnum-toting badass in a hat and trenchcoat (named simply Mysterious Stranger) to appear at random and lend you aid.